cosmos/ibc-rs/docs/architecture/adr-008-restructure-ibc-crate.md

 not completely address all existing design couplings.
 Subsequent improvements in implementation logic will be necessary to completely decouple ibc core, clients, and applications from each other and make the entire logic as chain-agnostic as possible.
-For an instance, currently, our `IbcEvent` type depends on the Tendermint events in their conversion, which needs to be addressed afterward.
+For instance, currently, our `IbcEvent` type depends on the Tendermint events in their conversion, which can only be addressed once this restructuring is complete.
 There may be other mix-ups as well, but the new repository structure significantly simplifies their handling and ensures `ibc-rs` evolves into a more adaptable, modular, and composable implementation that can serve various use